openlayers/openlayers/apidoc/index.md

 Maps and Layers
 ---------------
 A map in OpenLayers is essentially a staple of layers that is viewed from the top.
-Layers are responsible for retieving data and displaying it.
+Layers are responsible for retrieving data and displaying it.

 Contributing
 ------------